 - a. a degree (bachelor or master) in any discipline from a research university; - b.
-Proficiency in English, to be proven by - IELTS: minimum overall and sub scores 6.5 - TOEFL (iBT): minimum overall score 91 + minimum sub scores 22 - TOEFL ITP issued by the Erasmus Language & Training Centre: minimum overall score 575 No other English language test results will be accepted.
+Proficiency in English, to be proven by - IELTS: minimum overall and sub scores 6.5, or - TOEFL (iBT): minimum overall score 91 + minimum sub scores 22, or - TOEFL ITP issued by the Erasmus Language & Training Centre: minimum overall score 575, or - Cambridge: CAE or BEC minimum grade C, CPE C1.

+No other English language test results will be accepted.